isomerpages/mlaw-corp/news/press-releases/_posts/2026-04-23-post-Advisory on Government Officials Impersonation Scams.md

 ---
-title: Advisory on Government Officials Impersonation Scams
+title: Advisory on Government Officials Impersonation Scams Involving the Impersonation of Officials from the Ministry of Law
 permalink: /advisory-on-government-officials-impersonation-scams/
 date: 2026-04-23
 layout: post